Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 What we don't know:

-• Whether dysesthesia persists long-term or resolves
+• Whether dysesthesia resolves or persists long-term

 • Cardiovascular outcomes (trial ongoing)

-• Weight regain trajectory after stopping (likely similar to other GLP-1 medications)
+• Weight regain trajectory after stopping

 The bottom line: